bryanmillstein/Chess/README.md

 * This is a classic Chess game written in Ruby for terminal play between two human players.

 # Setup
-* Run "ruby game.rb" in your console program of choice.
+* After downloading and opening the repository, run "ruby game.rb" in your console program of choice.

 # Controls
 * Input a move as a number-number coordinate pair separated by a comma.
 The input order is row, column.
 For  example, 6,3 selects the white player's pawn above the queen.
 A subsequent input of 4,3 will advance the pawn two spaces.
 Please follow the instructions in the terminal throughout game play.